sha1n/scala-time/README.md

 ==========
 Small experiment with execution time measurement design in Scala.

-If it interests you, you may take a look at the demo app for usage example.
+If it interests you, you may want to take a look at the Demo app for a full usage example .

 Here is a quick example of the core features: